The LUNGMĀR's Accommodations

 Our Kurkhang Tents are designed for warmth and comfort.
 These tents provide a classic ‘bush glamping’ experience.
 They have taken years of R&D and testing to perfect for our needs - peak winter temperatures in our area of operation can go down to -20ºC.
 Regardless of outside conditions, our tents remain comfortable on the inside.
 In Ladakhi, Kurkhang translates to tent home - an ideal description for this comfortable bedroom in the wilderness.

 Guests staying in a Kurkhang have access to the LUNGMĀR Hammām.
 Our Hammām is a modern interpretation of a Turkish Bath combined with a banya, a traditional Russian sauna.
-The Hammām is a heated stone building, with three private shower and dressing rooms and a small wood-lined sauna.
+The Hammām is a heated stone building, with three full bathrooms and a small wood-lined sauna.
 To prioritize warmth and reduce our carbon footprint, spaces are kept small.